saul-corona/saulcorona-com-v3/src/blog/Engineering-Resources.md

 date: "2025-03-02"
 ---

-Here are some interesting software engineering resources.
+**Here are some interesting software engineering resources.

-Save this page to your bookmarks; I’ll continue updating it. 😄
+Save this page to your bookmarks; I’ll continue updating it. 😄**

-## BLOGS
+## Blogs

 | Site                                                                   | Description                                                                                                 |
 | ---------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------- |